Best Black Friday Fitness Equipment Deals See Deals

 Ingredients

-Many of the best protein powders have added ingredients.
+Many of the top-rated protein powders have added ingredients.
 “Pure” whey and plant-based protein powders are available, but many contain additional ingredients to improve the flavor, appearance, nutrition profile, and consistency of the product.

 Sugar, artificial sweeteners, sugar alcohols, and “natural” zero-calorie sweeteners like stevia are often used to sweeten different types of protein powders.
 Natural and artificial flavors are also common.